Ukraine has shown US a viable peace deal – but can Trump shake off Putin’s influence?

 Russia doesn’t like the way Kyiv has managed to get into the conversation over its own future, nor the way Zelensky’s team have managed to manoeuvre the plan towards its side.

-On Monday, Moscow had rejected the Ukrainian-European 28-point plan for peace outright and “completely unconstructive”.
+On Monday, Moscow had rejected the Ukrainian-European 28-point plan for peace outright as “completely unconstructive”.

 For Zelensky and his allies, efforts will focus on riding the Trump carousel of chaos long enough for him to agree to their proposals.